Lp-Francois/Cybersecurity/README.md

 ### Firewall & Router

-Partition the network : IP packets examination and able to examine until application layer.
+Partition the network: IP packets examination and able to examine until application layer.

 Keeps the logs and alerts, and furtermore : User friendly interface !